 Start a newsletter

 Done — Got my very first subscriber on 21st April, and sent my first newsletter on 19th May.
-I wanted to keep people posted on what I’m creating, share my lessons learned in my pursuit of finding myself, and finding purpose and meaning in my work.
+I wanted to keep people updated on what I’m creating, share lessons learned in my pursuit of finding purpose and meaning in the work I want to do.

 Done — I launched a new blog section on my website on 3rd July with 2 long form articles.
 Now that I have a website, I have a place to house my work and start writing more.

 Failed miserably — I started the writing habit on 1st July and quickly started to struggle.

 I was only able to keep up with the writing streak for 24 days.
 My ambitions were too high for my ability (reality).